Twitter Says It Won't Suspend Trump Over Threatening Tweet Because It's 'Newsworthy'

 Many Twitter users, however, appeared unimpressed with Dorsey’s promises and the company’s explanation.

-Some noted that Trump would likely never be penalized by Twitter based on their current stand since, as president, anything he says could be considered “newsworthy.”
+Some noted that Trump would likely never be penalized by Twitter based on the company’s current stand, since, as president, anything he says could be considered “newsworthy.”